chumaky/datero-docs/docs/connectors/mysql.md

 ## Datero connection
 Open `Datero` web ui at [http://localhost](http://localhost) and click on the `MySQL` entry in the the `Connectors` navigation section on the left.

+Enter any descriptive name in the `Description` field.
+For example, `MySQL Server`.
 Enter `mysql_db` as the `Host` value.
 This is that custom hostname that we specified when were launching `mysql` container in the `dm` network.
 This emulates external host connectivity.